-Aetna considers NPWT experimental and investigational for the treatment of open abdominal wounds (e.g., abdominal compartment syndromes, traumatic injuries, and severe intra-abdominal sepsis), pilonidal sinus disease, deep sternal wound infection, and all other indications other than those noted in Sections I and II above because its effectiveness for these indications has not been established.
+Aetna considers NPWT experimental and investigational for the treatment of deep sternal wound infection, partial-thickness burns, tibial fractures, for use following surgical excision of pilonidal sinus disease and for recurrent pilonidal disease, and all other indications (e.g., prophylactic use after cesarean delivery, prevention of complications in surgical wounds of the abdomen based upon presence of diabetes or obesity as risk factors) other than those noted in Sections I and II above because its effectiveness for these indications has not been established.

 Aetna considers the use of chemotherapeutic agents (e.g. doxycycline and insulin) in continuous-instillation NPWT experimental and investigational because its effectiveness has not been established.

-This policy is based in part upon Medicare DMERC medical necessity criteria for negative pressure wound therapy (NPWT) pumps.
+This policy is based in part upon Medicare DME MAC medical necessity criteria for negative pressure wound therapy (NPWT) pumps.

 Negative pressure wound therapy is the controlled application of subatmospheric pressure to a wound using an electrical pump to intermittently or continuously convey subatmospheric pressure through connecting tubing to a specialized wound dressing which includes a resilient, open-cell foam surface dressing, sealed with an occlusive dressing that is meant to contain the subatmospheric pressure at the wound site and thereby promote wound healing.
 Drainage from the wound is collected in a canister.